Food and Cookery Skills

-The intent of our Food Technology curriculum is to apply the principles of nutrition and healthy eating, instilling a love of cooking in all pupils.
+The intent of our Food and Cookery Skills curriculum is to apply the principles of nutrition and healthy eating, instilling a love of cooking in all pupils.
 Learning how to cook is a crucial life skill for pupils now and in later life.

 Throughout their time at Hailey Hall, we aim to encourage independent learning through individual activities.
-The Food Technology department ensures that our pupils have a wider understanding of environmental impacts on our choice of foods and why there should be more encouragement to buy in season.
+The Food and Cookery Skills department ensures that our pupils have a wider understanding of environmental impacts on our choice of foods and why there should be more encouragement to buy in season.
 Our pupils learn about multicultural foods and experience how different cultural foods influence our everyday food choices.

 The department has a strong focus and drive to develop independent learners, promote high standards of personal achievement through making and evaluating dishes.
 The department has a strong belief that all pupils should strive to become independent and self-motivated learners, enabling our pupils to develop personal responsibility and to consider the needs of others.
 This equips our pupils with the knowledge and community awareness to succeed in life.